nitheeshkl/des/_experience/01-intel.md

     delivery of Android Runtime for Intel"
 ---

-Lead the Android Runtime(ART) Center of Excellence for Intel with the responsibility for strategy, direction, planning, development, and delivery of Android Runtime and User Experience for Intel.
+Started and lead the Android Runtime(ART) Center of Excellence for Intel with the responsibility for strategy, direction, planning, development, and delivery of Android Runtime and User Experience for Intel.